Dev-Code24/My-Codeforces-Journal-Development/README.md

 - **Active Tab**: To access the URL of the current tab when saving the problem.
 - **Storage**: To store your connected spreadsheet details.
 - **Scripting**: To run JavaScript

+## Common Errors

+### 1. **"Error!
+Something bad happened!" when submitting Codeforces ID**

+- **Cause**: This typically occurs if a non-existing Codeforces ID was submitted.
+- **Solution**: Double-check the ID and ensure it's correct.

+### 2. **"APPSCRIPT NOT FOUND!" when submitting AppScript URL**

+- **Cause**: This error generally means the AppScript URL provided is incorrect.
+- **Solution**: Verify the URL and use the correct AppScript URL.
+- **Additional Tip**: This error may also appear if your AppScript Project hasn’t been properly authorized.
+To ensure proper authorization:
+  - During the spreadsheet setup, deploy your AppScript Project twice; the second deployment will help confirm the AppScript Project is fully authorized.

+### 3. **"Solve the problem first, then submit!" when submitting a problem to the Spreadsheet**

+- **Cause**: This occurs if the problem you’re trying to add has not been solved within your last 40 submissions on Codeforces.
+- **Solution**: Ensure you’ve solved the problem recently.
+If not, attempt it on Codeforces before adding it to the Spreadsheet.